bitcointranscripts/bitcointranscripts/stanford-blockchain-conference/2020/proof-of-stake.md

 ---
-title: Proof Of Stake
+title: "Proof-of-Stake Longest Chain Protocols Revisited"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['security', 'proof-of-work', 'proof-of-stake']
+tags: ['research', 'proof-of-work', 'proof-of-stake']
 speakers: ['David Tse']
+date: 2020-02-20
 ---

-Proof-of-stake longest chain protocols revisited

 <https://twitter.com/kanzure/status/1230646529230163968>

-# Introduction
+## Introduction

 Thanks.
 I am the last talk of the session so I better make it interesting, and if not interesting then short at least.
 I am going to talk about proof-of-stake.
 This is collaboration with a few people.
 Vivek Bagaria, ... et al.

-# Proof-of-stake prism
+## Proof-of-stake prism

 The starting point of this project was to come up with a proof-of-stake version of prism, which we just saw in the last talk.
 Prism has good latency and very high throughput and it also inherits the simplicity of the longest-chain protocol because its security is maintained by the longest chain protocol on each of the 1000 voting chains.
 The only potential drawback for some people is that it's proof-of-work and not proof-of-stake.
 So can we convert it from proof-of-work to proof-of-stake?

 The central problem is that because of the modular structure of the Prism protocol, the task is to convert each of the voting chains from the longest-chain protocol from proof-of-work to proof-of-stake.
 So the problem reduces to solving the problem of a longest-chain protocol using proof-of-stake instead of proof-of-work.

-# Proof-of-stake longest chain protocol
+## Proof-of-stake longest chain protocol

 The problem with designing a proof-of-stake longest chain protocol is not a new problem.
 It has been worked on by several different groups of people including from Cornell, like Snow White, and from the Cardano project we have a sequence of Ouroboros papers, which all deal with the same problem of proof-of-stake longest chain protocols.
 There's a lot of papers.